Central Commission for Discipline Inspection: National Supervisory Commission

 The Ministry of Supervision (MOS) was established by the State Council in 1987 to supervise in "government departments, state organs and public officials, and maintaining administrative discipline."
 Since its inception, the MOS' jurisdiction was unclear.
 Most government personnel, as party officials, were under the purview of the CCDI.
 Before 1987, the CCDI was responsible for issuing administrative sanctions to public officials.
 Since it enforced party discipline and the MOS enforced state law, in theory "the two agencies operated in separate spheres".
 The reality was less clear-cut.
 Most public servants were party members, and the MOS and CCDI customarily began separate investigations of the same person.
 In these dual investigations, the CDIs (and sometimes the CCDI) claimed primary jurisdiction over cases involving important party figures and tried to prevent the MOS from doing its work.
 To solve this problem, the MOS and the CCDI were effectively merged in 1993–1994.
 Although their organisational identities remained separate, the internal offices of the MOS merged with the CCDI.
 Since then, the CCDI has conducted the work of the MOS.
 The Minister of Supervision customarily held the concurrent post of Deputy Secretary of the CCDI, and the organizations shared a website.

-On 13 March 2018, as part of a broader reorganization of party and state bodies, the MOS was abolished and replaced with the National Supervisory Commission (NSC); unlike the MOS, which was under the State Council, NSC is directly responsible to the National People's Congress.
+On 13 March 2018, as part of a broader reorganization of party and state bodies, the MOS was abolished and merged with the National Bureau of Corruption Prevention and the Supreme People's Procuratorate's General Administration of Anti-Corruption and Bribery to form the National Supervisory Commission (NSC).
+Unlike the MOS, which was under the State Council, NSC is directly responsible to the National People's Congress.
 The NSC is co-located with the CCDI, and has effectively functioned as the state arm of the CCDI, with its first director Yang Xiaodu serving as the Deputy Secretary of the CCDI.
+Unlike the CCDI, the NSC covers all employees of the public sector, of around 20% of whom are not CCP members.